-The RCOphth Training Committee determines the content and structure of the training programme, which is then approved by the General Medical Council (GMC).
-We offer skills courses, training advice and educational resources to support your professional development.
-We represent the specialty’s interests and ensure both trainees and trainers have a voice in shaping current and future ophthalmic practice.
+The RCOphth Training Committee determines the content and structure of the training programme, which is then approved by the General Medical Centre (GMC) We offer skills courses, training advice and educational resources to support your professional development.
+We represent the speciality’s interests and ensure both trainees and trainers have a voice in shaping current and future ophthalmic practice.
+General Medical Centre (GMC)

 Develop a breadth of knowledge and skills

 During your training, you will learn from many different clinicians practicing across the breadth of special interest areas.
 You will see patients from all walks of life because ophthalmology includes paediatric, trauma, geriatric care and more.
 Towards the end of the training, you will be able to specialise in one or more special interest areas including glaucoma, paediatrics, medical retina and others.

 To progress through training, achieve your Certificate of Completion of Training (CCT) and join the GMC’s Specialist Register you must:

 - Record training progress in the e-Portfolio against the learning outcomes defined in the OST Curriculum and demonstrate their achievement at the Annual Review of Competency Progression (ARCP)